apache/asterixdb/asterix-doc/src/site/markdown/install.md

 *Question*
-What is meant by the "UNUSABLE" state in the lifecycle of  an ASTERIX instance ?
+What happens if a machine acting as a node in the Asterix cluster becomes unreachable for some reason (network partition/machine failure) ?

 *Answer*
-When Managix fails to start a required process (CC/NC), the instance transits to an UNUSABLE state.
-The reason for the failure needs to be looked up in the logs.
-Before we attempt to start the instance again, any processes that got launched as part of failed attempt must be stopped.
-No other operation except "stop" is supported in the UNUSABLE state.
+When a node leaves the Asterix cluster, the Asterix instance transits to an 'UNUSABLE' state, indicating that it is no longer available for serving queries.
+To know which set of node(s) left the cluster, run the describe command with -admin flag.

+        $ $MANAGIX_HOME/bin/managix describe -n <name of the Asterix instance>-admin

+Above command will show the state of Asterix instance and list the set of nodes that have left the cluster.

+The failed node must be brought back to re-join the cluster.
+Once done, you may bring back the instance to an 'ACTIVE' state by executing the following sequence.

-Get rid of the started processes:-
+1) Get rid of the Asterix processes running on the nodes in the cluster:-

         $MANAGIX_HOME/bin/managix stop -n my_asterix

-Any processes associated with the instance are killed and the instance moves to the INACTIVE state.
+The processes associated with the instance are terminated and the instance moves to the INACTIVE state.

-You may now delete the instance by executing the following
+2) Start the Asterix instance using the start command.

-        $MANAGIX_HOME/bin/managix delete -n <name of your ASTERIX instance>

-Note that above would remove all traces of the instance including the logs and thus the reason for the failed attempt.

-OR

-make a subsequent attempt to start the instance if you realized a mistake in the cluster configuration XML and have corrected it.
-To start the instance, we execute the following.

         $MANAGIX_HOME/bin/managix start -n <name of your ASTERIX instance>

+*Question*
+Do I need to create all the directories/paths I put into the cluster configuration XML ?

+*Answer*
+Managix will create a path if it is not existing.
+It does so using the user account mentioned in the cluster configuration xml.
+Please ensure that the user account has appropriate permissions for creating the missing paths.

+*Question*
+Should MANAGIX_HOME be on the network file system (NFS) ?

+*Answer*
+It is recommended that MANAGIX_HOME is not on the NFS.
+Managix produces artifacts/logs on disk which are not required to be shared.
+As such an overhead in creating the artifacts/logs on the NFS should be avoided.